 - 1. Stretch the nichrome wire out over the metre rule and secure each end down with a little duct tape so that it cannot move. - 2.
 Create a series circuit with the ammeter, power supply and nichrome wire, using the crocodile clips to connect to a 1m length of nichrome wire (see diagram above). - 3.
 "Piggyback" the voltmeter onto the connection leads with the crocodile clips on it, so that the voltmeter is connected in parallel and will take voltage readings across the length of nichrome wire. - 4.
 Turn on the power supply and quickly record the voltmeter and ammeter readings in the results table, turning the power supply back off again.
 The readings will fluctuate, so take the reading as quickly as possible.
 The power supply must be DC, and we do not recommend using over 3V.
-The nichrome wire will start to heat up quickly, so you must not leave the power on for more than a few seconds at a time. - 5.
-Repeat the investigation using shorter lengths of nichrome wire, by moving one of the crocodile clips to a new position, recording your readings in the results table.
+The nichrome wire will start to heat up quickly, so you must not leave the power on for more than a few seconds at a time.

-Allow time for the wire to cool between readings.
+- 5. Repeat the investigation using shorter lengths of nichrome wire, by moving one of the crocodile clips to a new position, recording your readings a results table.
+Allow time for the wire to cool between readings. - 6.
+Determine the resistance of the wire using Ohms Law ( $V = I \times R$ )